vxnuaj/NEOCORTEX/Neurons/Machine-Learning/Population Regression Line.md

-The perfect regression line to a given population or set of samples.
+The perfect regression line to a given population if we had all samples available.